Generic Name: polyethylene glycol/electrolytes (POL-ee-ETH-i-leen GLYE-kol/e-LECK-troe-lites)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Colyte solution:

-Before mixing, store Colyte solution at room temperature, between 59 and 86 degrees F (15 and 30 degrees C), in a tightly closed container.
+Before mixing, store Colyte solution at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
+Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
 Store away from heat, moisture, and light.
-After preparing the solution, store Colyte solution in the refrigerator in a tightly closed container.
+After mixing Colyte solution, store Colyte solution in the refrigerator in a tightly closed container.
 Use within 48 hours.
 Discard any unused portion of Colyte solution.
 Keep Colyte solution out of the reach of children and away from pets.

 - If you have any questions about Colyte solution, please talk with your doctor, pharmacist, or other health care provider.